briannebyer/UniversityChecklist/Checklist/Readme.md

 Added the associated course to each goal into studyTasks list Used HStack, which formats objects vertically, to show each goal with its respective course.
-Added Image, tick boxes to certain goals, but since I didn't have index[2] for certain goals, a Fatal error occured.
+Added Image to HStack, added tick boxes to certain goals, but since I didn't have index[2] for certain goals, a Fatal error occured.
 Meaning I require an image/index[2] for each goal.
+Added filled and unfilled checkboxes to show which were completed.
+Solved fatal error.

+Converted HStack, into ExtractedView and renamed ListRowView In ListRowView, studyTask is referred to as item, course being item[0] and so on.
+Formatted ListRowView, like making course text bold, using Spacer() to align the tick boxes to the right of the screen

 ###??/?/??